devleaks/followthegreens/docs/plugin.md

 So FtG is 4D.

-After reading [this paper](https://www.sciencedirect.com/science/article/pii/S0968090X19311404), I found it amusing to incorporate their model and suggestions into FtG.
+After reading [this paper](https://www.sciencedirect.com/science/article/pii/S0968090X19311404), I implemented their idea into FtG.

 In a nutshell, FtG will now monitor your taxi speed and invite you to adjust it.
-It will do so by adjusting the speed of the «rabbit» light in front of the aircraft, (the pulsating light,) and the length of the rabbit run.
+It will do so by adjusting the speed of the «rabbit» light (the pulsating light) in front of the aircraft, and the length of the rabbit «run».
 If the rabbit runs fast and far, you can safely accelerate your taxi pace.
 If the rabbit is slow and short, you must reduce your speed because you are probably nearing a sharp turn or a mandatory stop.